Midnightific/creator-docs/content/en-us/education/support/creating-bundled-installers.md

 The following instructions are applicable to **Windows** computers.

-1. Install <a href="https://www.roblox.com/create">Roblox Studio</a> on your computer.
+1. **Download and Install Studio**: Navigate to <a href="https://www.roblox.com/create">Roblox Studio</a> and follow the on-screen instructions to install Studio on your computer.
-2. Open the **Command Prompt**.
-You can do this by clicking the Windows start icon.
-Then type `CMD` and click on the Command Prompt application.
+2. Open the Command Prompt: Click the Windows Start icon, type `CMD` in the search bar, and click on the Command Prompt application.

    <img src="../../assets/education/legacy/showCommandPrompt.png" />